Hyvinkää shooting: Prison escape

-The Criminal Sanctions Agency announced on Thursday, October 15, 2020, that a prisoner who had cut off his ankle cuff had failed to return from his prison leave.
-According to information received by Iltalehti, the prisoner in question was Hiltunen, who was serving his sentence in an open prison, Suomenlinna prison.
-According to the newspaper, Hiltunen was searched for with the help of police dogs, including in the area around Finnish national road 25.
-Based on tips from the public, Hiltunen was arrested at Helsinki Central Station the following evening.
+The Criminal Sanctions Agency announced on October 15, 2020, that a prisoner who had cut off his ankle monitor had failed to return from his prison leave.
+According to information received by Iltalehti newspaper, the prisoner in question was Hiltunen, who was serving his sentence in an open prison, Suomenlinna.
+According to the newspaper, Hiltunen was searched for with the help of police dogs, covering the area around Finnish national road 25.
+Based on tips from the locals, Hiltunen was arrested at Helsinki Central Station the following evening.
 The police said that the arrest had been peaceful.

 Applications for parole

 In June 2021, Hiltunen submitted an application for parole to the Helsinki Court of Appeal.
-However, in March 2022, he submitted an email to the Court of Appeal withdrawing his application.
+However, in March 2022, he sent an email to the Court of Appeal withdrawing his application.
 Hiltunen applied for parole again at the end of February 2024.
-The Court of Appeal stated they would decide on the matter based on the risk assessment made for Hiltunen and the statement of the Criminal Sanctions Agency at the earliest in 2025.
-He was denied parole in June that year, stating he had "not yet served a sufficient portion of his sentence" however the court acknowledged that Hiltunen's conduct in prison had been well-behaved and found no evidence that he posed an "obvious danger" of committing another serious offence if released.
+The Court of Appeal stated they would decide on the matter based on the risk assessment of Hiltunen and the statement of the Criminal Sanctions Agency at the earliest in 2025.
+He was denied parole in June that year, motivating the decision by the fact that he had "not yet served a sufficient portion of his sentence".
+Nevertheless, the court acknowledged that Hiltunen's conduct in prison had been well-behaved and found no evidence that he posed an "obvious danger" of committing another serious offence if released.